DroopyTersen/refinerdb/packages/refinerdb/README.md

 let filter = { genre: "Action" };
 ```

-You can pass multiple values to the to match on any they will be `OR`'d together.
+Pass multiple values and they will be `OR`'d together.

 ```javascript
 // Find movies with a genre of Action or Comedy